How Low-Code and No-Code Are Changing Custom Development

 Mistake 3 — Building the core product on it

-Using low-code for the actual core product seems fast at first, but it limits how much you can customize when the product grows.
+Using low-code for the actual core product seems fast at first, but it limits how much you can customize when the product grows, which is why stronger product foundations are usually needed when the system is expected to evolve continuously over time.

 As soon as requirements get complex, you’re fighting the platform instead of building features, and eventually you’re forced into a costly rewrite.